Shifaruhi2020/Main-project/README.md

 If you have a bug or idea you want to develop, you can open a new issue in this repository.
 We are very interested in any feedback you have about using it!

-If you'd like to discuss the project, development, or contributions, Join our team [Placement Community](https://gitter.im/PlacementMNIT/community) on Gitter.

 Pull requests are welcome.
 For major changes, please open a issue first to discuss what you would like to change.